-We’re going to show where they come from, the differences between them and how best to use them.
-We shall also share prep and grilling tips, nutritional info, and plenty of facts to help you choose the right cut for you.
+We’re going to show where they come from on the cow, the differences between them and how best to use them.
+We shall also share tips for preparing and grilling them, nutritional info, and plenty of facts to help you choose the right cut for you.

 You’d be forgiven for thinking the line-up of steaks available consists entirely of the big names like filet mignon, T-bone and Porterhouse.
 But, there’s much more to the story than just those, wonderful as they are.
 There are more than a dozen different steaks for the adventurous griller to choose from!